elabx/FormBuilderHTMX/README.md

 ## FormBuilderHtmxCSRF

 If FormBuilderHtmxCSRF is installed, a dynamic CSRF will be requested on the HTMX revelead event on a hidden field of the form.
 Useful for submitting forms cached through ProCache.

+## Caveats

+This module will break Inputfields that requires javascript such as Date with jQuery datepicker as they won't be able to be initialized on the HTMX markup append after POST.